Clarence Frank Cornish papers

 Technical Access Information

-Digital content will need to be migrated to a digital format before use.
+Digital files will need the appropriate software in order to access.
 Contact Purdue University Archives and Special Collections if interested in using this material.

 Acquisition Information